Wisconsin

 Bill Taylor

 Bill Taylor was a mainstay at WTMJ-TV Channel 4 for almost 3 decades.
 The award-winning anchor and reporter retired in June of 2001.
 At WTMJ, Taylor helped to produce and create the popular series, Positively Milwaukee.
 Initially it aired once a week, and eventually grew to six days a week.
 Throughout his tenure at WTMJ, Bill also covered Wisconsin stories in Somalia, Israel, and Germany.
 He received the Founders award for the first ever Positively Milwaukee Awards Dinner.
 Bill was inducted into the Silver Circle for his years of service by the Chicago/Midwest Chapter.
 Taylor was also inducted into the Milwaukee Press Club Hall of Fame in 2001.
 Taylor traveled the world bringing Milwaukee stories that touched the soul.
 Taylor's reporting at TMJ4 included trips to Ghana and Kenya.
+Mr. Taylor passed away in early May 2024.

 Mark Zoromski